 VT.SI.
 Scientific Inquiry

-Enduring Knowledge (Representing Data and Analysis): Students represent data using text, charts, tables and graphs.
+Enduring Knowledge (Representing Data and Analysis): Students represent data using text, charts, tables, graphs.

-S5-6:6.
-Students demonstrate their ability to ANALYZE DATA by:
+S57-8:5.
+Students demonstrate their ability to REPRESENT DATA by:

 Enduring Knowledge: (Predicting and Hypothesizing): Scientists' explanations about what happens in the world come partly from what they observe and partly from what they think.
 Preliminary explanations are constructed with conceptual knowledge and propose a new level of understanding.
 At early stages, students think about what may happen during an investigation and justify their thinking.
 At later stages, students identify cause and effect relationships within an hypothesis and base predictions on factual evidence more than opinion.